Er-Divyesh-Sethiya/Natural-Language-Processing---Sentimental-analysis/README.md

 NLP Sentiment Analysis:

+Business Objective : To discover people opinions, emptions and feelings about a product or service.

 Business Problem: To build a Natural language processing model to find the sentiment (positive, negative, neutral) of a Product.

+(Intel, Twitter and IBM are among the companies now using sentiment-analysis software and similar technologies to determine employee concerns and, in some cases, develop programs to help improve the likelihood employees will stay on the job.)

 Data Set Details:
 Take the Reviews Column and analysis the sentiment of the customer's about the product.